Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/OpenCTI.md

 	- Events: Security Analysts investigate and hunt for events involving suspicious and malicious activities across their organizational network.
 	- Observations: Technical elements, detection rules and artefacts identified during a cyber attack are listed under this tab: one or several identifiable makeup indicators.
 - Knowledge: Located Below the Analysis Tab
+	- Threats:
 		- Threat Actor: An individual or group of attackers seeking to propagate malicious actions against a target
 		- Intrusion Sets: An array of TTPs, tools, malware, and infrastructure used by a threat actor against targets who share some attributes.
 APTs and threat groups are listed under this category on the platform due their known pattern of actions.
 		- Campaigns: Series of attacks taking place within a given period and against specific victims initiated by advanced.
+	- Arsenal: Contains any items related to an attack and any legitimate tools
+		- Malware: Known and active malware are listed here
+		- Attack Patterns: Adversaries